 | Macro balance | Glucose says nothing about protein intake, fat balance, or total calories | Food logging and macro tracking |

-| Training context | Same glucose spike means different things on a rest day vs. an hour before intervals | Integrated system that connects nutrition with training schedule |
+| Training context | Same glucose spike means different things on a rest day vs. an hour before intervals | Nutrition tracking connected to the training schedule |

 | Weekly adherence patterns | Whether weekends erase weekday discipline is invisible to glucose data | Trend analysis across logged intake |